cosmos72/stmx/README.md

 - it must produce fast, highly optimized code
 - it must expose atomic compare-and-swap operations or, as slower alternative, a function to retrieve the thread owning a lock
-- on unordered CPUs (i.e. on most CPUs except x86 and x86-86) it must expose memory barrier operations
+- on unordered CPUs (i.e. on most CPUs except x86 and x86-64) it must expose memory barrier operations

 Among the non-commercial Lisp compilers, SBCL is the only one known to STMX author that satisfies all the four requirements.
-Actually, all the other tested free Lisp compilers (ABCL, CCL, CMUCL, ECL) are quite lacking in the second area, and none of them offers atomic compare-and-swap or memory barrier operations at all.
+Actually, all the other tested free Lisp compilers (ABCL, CCL, CMUCL, ECL) are at least somewhat lacking in the second area, and none of them offers atomic compare-and-swap or memory barrier operations at all.
 One - CMUCL - produces relatively fast code, but does not support native threads.
 STMX is not tested on any commercial Lisp compiler, so performance on them is simply unknown.